-First, the legislation aimed at addressing modern slavery has not focussed on money being the catalyst of modern slavery, especially forced labour as it adds $150 billion dollars of profit.
-The importance of money is conveyed by how of the 24.9 million modern slaves, 16 million are exploited by the private sector, including in construction, agriculture, and domestic work, 4.8 million people are in forcibly sexually exploited, and 4 million people are engaged in modern slavery as imposed by the state who reap the rewards of forced slavery.
-Therefore as long as money remains such an important incentive, it will be difficult to address the issue.
+First, the legislation aimed at addressing modern slavery has not focused on money being the catalyst of modern slavery, especially forced labour as it adds $150 billion dollars of profit.
+The importance of money is conveyed by how of the 24.9 million modern slaves 16 million are exploited by the private sector, including in construction, agriculture, and domestic work; 4.9 million people are forcibly sexually exploited; and 4 million people are engaged in modern slavery as imposed by the state who reap the rewards of forced slavery.
+Therefore, as long as money remains such an important incentive, it will be difficult to address the issue.

 National laws are a great method to combat modern slavery but their shortcomings needs to be addressed.
 First, legislation needs to focus on the money slavery adds to the economy and disincentivizing it.
 This can be achieved by adding heavy sanctions for companies not complying with the law’s disclosure requirements.
 This is why the French law is considered the best because there are sanctions built into the legislation because if companies default on their requirement to record and implement their anti-slavery plan, they can be fined as much as 10 million euros.
 Second, legislation merely requiring disclosure of the company’s risk of modern slavery being a part of their supply chain and how they are planning on addressing it is not enough.
 Finally, legislation targeting modern slavery needs to be better implemented.

 - We Need A Stronger Stance Against North Korea Ramping Up Its Nuclear Program - September 1, 2021

 - A Scary Time for A Once Seemingly Protected Hong Kong - July 6, 2021